 Document Control Statement - The Policy is maintained by Planning Services.
-Any printed copy may not be up to date and you are advised to check the electronic copy at http://intranet/ to ensure that you have the current version.
+Any printed copy may not be up to date and you are advised to check the electronic copy on the City website to ensure that you have the current version.
 Alternatively, you may contact Customer Service on (08) 9186 8555